giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-app.md

 {{< /tab >}}
 {{< tab id="base-config" title="Indirect & Config" >}}

-When adding app from a base, it can still be customised with user configuration. **Note, files referenced by these flags should carry a valid values YAML configuration conforming the values schema of the given the app version.**
+When adding app from a base, it can still be customized with user configuration. **Note, files referenced by these flags should carry a valid values YAML configuration conforming the values schema of the given the app version.**

 Below is the example of `values.yaml` configuring number of replicas and overriding the app's name.